Switch agents and models with numbers, not vibes.

 Runs use your claude / codex CLI auth — Claude Max or ChatGPT Plus works out of the box.

-Full CLI reference, cloud sandbox options, and the authoring guide: github.com/NoesisVision/nasde-toolkit.
+Full CLI reference, cloud sandbox options, the cost/Pareto story, and the authoring guide: noesisvision.github.io/nasde-toolkit.

 How does the scoring actually work?